 Partners & Stewardship

 At Salt Pump, we are committed to positively impacting the communities we serve, whether that's through volunteering staff time or creating joint programs with other organizations.
 We don't want to just be "that climbing gym down in Scarborough".
-We want to enrich the experience of all people that come in contact with Salt Pump.
-How we do that is partnering with the companies and non-profits you see below.
+We want to enrich the experience of all people that come in contact with Salt Pump and the community we represent.
+Check out how we are positively impacting our communities through the Partners below.

 Offering our members 10% off, Portland Pie Co. serves up unique pizzas, calzones, and pastas.

 This waterfront staple offers our members 10% off their wood-fired pies of deliciousness.

 One of our managing partners, Mark Richey, has adorned the gym with custom shelving and woodcut signs.
 His woodworking firm is world-renowned, decking out places like Harvard and the Museum of Fine Art in Boston.

 Our good friends at Sterling are headquartered right down the street in Biddeford.
 Makers of world-class ropes and equipment for climbing or rope-access professionals.

 Resoul gives your old climbing shoes new life.
 Their front half resoles start at $30/pair, and members can drop-off and pick-up their like-new shoes here at Salt Pump!